 Ausma Malik becomes Atkinson’s Director of Social Engagement on May 16th, 2016.
-She will be responsible for facilitating communication and engagement with key stakeholders – online and offline.
+She will be responsible for facilitating engagement with key stakeholders – online and offline.

 “Let us realize the arc of the moral universe is long,” advised Dr. Martin Luther King Jr., “but it bends toward justice.”